govindchaurasiya/protected-routes-reactjs/README.md

 # protected-routes-reactjs
-protected routes with HOC with Outlet
+protected routes with HOC and Outlet